GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 - A Maven dependency tree does not contain a cycle, whereas a Maven dependency graph can contain cycles.

-### Graph Construction
+## Graph Construction

-Given an ordered list of Maven artifacts, `DependencyGraphBuilder` constructs a Maven dependency graph in the following manner:
+Given an ordered list of Maven artifacts, `DependencyGraphBuilder` constructs a Maven dependency graph in the following steps:

 1. Start with a graph with nodes of the Maven artifacts in the list.
    The nodes are called _initial nodes_.
-2. Pick up an unvisited node in a graph in breadth-first manner.
+2. Pick up an unvisited node which is not marked _unavailable_ in a graph in breadth-first manner.
 3. By reading dependencies of the node,
    - add new nodes corresponding to the target Maven artifacts, identified by Maven coordinates, if not present.
    - add edges from the source node to the target nodes of the Maven artifacts.
-4. Repeat step 2-3, until all nodes are visited in the breadth-first traversal.
+4. Repeat Step 2-3, until all nodes are visited in the breadth-first traversal.

+## Graph Construction Failure

-A graph construction may _fail_ when there is a problem in constructing a graph (see below).
+A graph construction may _fail_ when there is a problem.

-### Edge Cases

-#### Unavailable Artifact
+### Unavailable Artifact

 A Maven artifact may be unavailable through Maven repositories.
+Such nodes are marked unavailable at Step 3 of a graph construction.

 An unavailability of Maven artifact is called _safe_ when the path from the initial nodes to the missing artifact contains `optional` or `scope: provided` dependency.
-An edge whose source artifact is missing but is safe, is skipped in a graph construction (step 4).
-The resulting graph has the unavailable Maven artifact node, which is not connected to other nodes.
+The resulting graph has the unavailable Maven artifact node connected to another node.

 When there is an unavailable Maven artifact and it is not safe, the graph construction fails.

-#### Unsatisfied Version Constraints
+### Unsatisfied Version Constraints

 A dependency element in pom.xml may have a [version range specification][4].
 Each of the specifications creates a version constraint.

-When there is a version constraint that cannot be satisfied during graph construction, the graph construction fails.
+When there is a version constraint that cannot be satisfied, the graph construction fails.

-### Class Path Generation through Maven Dependency Graph
+## Class Path Generation through Maven Dependency Graph

 A class path (list of jar files of Maven artifacts) can be generated from a Maven dependency graph.
-A class path is built by picking up Maven artifacts by a breadth-first traversal, starting from the initial nodes of a Maven dependency graph.
+A class path is built by picking up Maven artifacts by a breadth-first traversal.
+The traversal starts from the initial nodes of a Maven dependency graph.

-During the pick-up, duplicate artifacts identified by Maven coordinates are discarded.
+During the pick-up,
+- duplicate artifacts identified by Maven coordinates are discarded.
+- nodes marked as unavailable are skipped.

 When there are multiple versions of a Maven artifact identified by Maven coordinates without the version part, a version is picked up using one of the following strategies: